Monday's demonstration marked the fourth straight day of protests at the HKIA as anti-government anger continued.

 Demonstrators descended on the arrival and departure halls of the complex, with their growing numbers preventing passengers from checking in or clearing airport security for flights, the South China Morning Post reported.

-The now-abandoned extradition bill has morphed into a broader anti-government movement seeking to reverse a general decline in freedom.
+Now, the demonstrations have morphed into a broader anti-government movement seeking to reverse a general decline in freedom.

 About 75 million passengers passed through the airport which is a major international transit hub in 2018.